ImranR98/Landscape/README.md

         - Set to `./state/` by default.
         - Running services exclusively rely on this folder and/or named Docker volumes to store their internal data.
         - The folder and everything in it is auto-generated and should not be modified.
-        - Significance of the data varies on a per-apps basis - some apps store ephemeral state (for example generated video thumbnails) while others store more important long-term data that should be backed up (for example Home Assistant settings).
+        - Significance of the data varies on a per-app basis - some apps store ephemeral state (for example generated video thumbnails) while others store more important long-term data that should be backed up (for example Home Assistant settings).
 3. Set up a proxy server with outbound and inbound internet access (public IP/ports).
     - Ensure it is reachable via SSH from your main server.
     - We assume this is running Ubuntu 24.04.
-4. Purchase a domain for your apps, and set up DNS rules for each app subdomain, all to the remote proxy server's IP.
+4. Purchase a domain for your apps, and set up DNS rules for each app subdomain, all pointing to the remote proxy server's IP.
     - For a list of all required subdomains, run: `source prep_env.sh; findDomainsInSetup`
-5. Run `install_remote.sh` on the main server to remotely install services on the proxy.
+5. Run `install_remote.sh` on the main server to remotely setup everything needed on the proxy server.
 6. Run `install.sh` on the main server to install all apps/services on the main server.
-7. Occasionally run `update_frp.sh`.
+7. Occasionally run `update_frp.sh` to keep FRP up to date.